 Bank swallow is State-listed as threatened.
 It is a neotropical migrant that arrives in California in May and breeds before returning to South America in late July or August.
-Swallows inhabit primarily riparian and lowland habitats with vertical banks, bluffs, and cliffs where they dig holes for nesting in sandy or fine-textured soil.46 The species' range in California is estimated to have been reduced by 50 percent since 1900.47 Bank swallow was formerly more common as a breeder in California.
+Bank swallows inhabit primarily riparian and lowland habitats with vertical banks, bluffs, and cliffs where they dig holes for nesting in sandy or fine-textured soil.44 The species' range in California is estimated to have been reduced by 50 percent since 1900.45 Bank swallow was formerly more common as a breeder in California.
 Now, only approximately 110-120 colonies remain in the state.
-Approximately 75 percent of the current breeding population in California occurs along the banks of the Sacramento and Feather Rivers in the northern Central Valley.48
+Approximately 75 percent of the current breeding population in California occurs along the banks of the Sacramento and Feather Rivers in the northern Central Valley.46

-A historical population of nesting bank swallows was documented in the CNDDB, approximately 0.5 miles downstream of the Project Area.
-The most recent record for this location is from 1986.
-The closest recent (2017) CNDDB record is from near Knights Landing, 17 miles from the Project Area.
-Although nesting habitat in the Project Area is limited, as the banks are mostly covered in dense vegetation, there is high-quality foraging habitat that bank swallows may use.
+Historically, a population of nesting bank swallows, was documented in the Site 1-1 survey area.
+The most recent record from CNDDB for this location was from 1986, but CNDDB noted that the site has since been riprapped and habitat no longer exists.
+The closest recent (2017) CNDDB record is from the vicinity of Knights Landing, which is approximately 15 miles from the survey area.
+Although nesting habitat in the survey area is limited, as the banks are mostly covered in dense vegetation, there is high-quality foraging habitat that bank swallows may use.47